jhercule127/missing-course/vim.md

 - like d{motion} followed by i
 - x delete character (equal do dl)
 - s substitute character (equal to cl)

+To append NEXT to the cursor, Enter “a” and make edits

 ### Modifiers
 You can use modifiers to change the meaning of a noun.
 Some modifiers are `i`, which means "inner" or "inside"